 Decide what type of product you want to make.
 A typical studio's product suite includes a membership with the option to purchase a day pass.
 The next two articles will explain how to create a membership and a "day pass".

 Schedule live-streaming in that product (if using).
 If you're live-streaming, you'll need to create the live-stream in your product.
 As a general rule, single live-streaming events should not be offered as stand-alone product.
+Here's how to create an event.

 Upload pre-recorded videos, audios or PDFs to your media library and add this media to that product (if using).
 Here's how to upload content.